Brachytherapy for Gynecologic Cancers

 - You may eat a normal diet and carry on your normal activities while on brachytherapy treatment.

-Reasons to call the doctor:
+Reasons to call you care team:

 - If you develop a fever (temperature > 101).